OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 Generated file sample.data/alcatraz.2018.may.5.nmea.kml is ready.
  $
 ```
-Then open the generated file in Google Earth.
+Then open the generated file in Google Map or Google Earth.

+- The same feature is also available for GPX (for navigation software like OpenCPON), from `util.NMEAtoGPX`.

 -------------------------------